Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 #. :kbd:`RMB` click on the other vertex,
    and again, set its XYZ coordinates to (-2, 0, 1).
    This will create a straight vertical line with 2 units of Height.
 #.
-De-select and select everything again with the shortcut :kbd:`A`.
+Deselect and select everything again with the shortcut :kbd:`A`.
    (See Fig. :ref:`fig-mesh-screw-profile`.)
 #.
 Again, place the cursor at the center.
 (Repeat step 2.)
 #.
 At this point, you can save this blend-file to recycle